How to Self Publish on Kindle in Three Easy Steps

 See self publish on Createspace the easy way for my step-by-step explanation and tips.

 To read the opening of Veronica for free click here .

 Alternatively, for similar short stories you can sign up for my monthly free story.

-If you’d like to discuss the process of self-publishing, please email me.
+If you’d like to discuss the process of self-publishing novels and short stories on Amazon, please email me.
 Otherwise please feel free to share the article using the buttons below.